lucarossi9/DNA_binding_site_prediction/README.md

 Here we will briefly present the optimal hyperparameters for the models that we use to get the best results.

 ### Optimal Parameters(Regression)
-We use the **XGBoost Regressor** model with the following hyperparameters:
+We used the **XGBoost Regressor** model with the following hyperparameters:
 ```python
 parameters = {'subsample' : 0.8999999999999999,
               'n_estimators' : 500,